 What happens if Lukla's flight has been delayed or cancelled?

 Delaying or cancelling the flight to and from Lukla is normal all over the year.
 You may take any additional treks that fit your time limit.
 If you have some extra days, you may try the following day.
 There is another option taking a helicopter flight and paying the additional cost.
 Find detailed information about Lula flight and alternative options.

 May I change money during the trek or Are there ATMs?

 Yes, you can change any currencies that the Nepalese government accepts.
 But you won’t get a good rate as you get in Kathmandu.
 There are ATMs in Namche and Lukla but not in other places.
 Even not all ATM cards will accept in those ATM machines.

 What kind of weather and temperature do I expect?

-Weather in autumn and spring are nice and clear mostly.
+The weather in autumn and spring is nice and clear mostly.
 Winter also will be clear in the morning but summer offers rainy and cloudy weather usually.

 Spring is warmer than autumn and winter is freezing cold.
-Find detail information about the weather and temperature each season and months here.
+Find detailed information about the weather and temperature each season and month here.

 How much cash do I need to take with me?
 Do I have to use only NPR?

 If you book a full board trip with us, you only need to take some amount with you for sweet things, drinks, batteries charge, showers and personal expenses.
 2000 NPR per day is good for your extra expenses.